ibm-cloud-docs/cis/alerts.md

 * **Pool toggle alerts** notify when the pool is enabled or disabled manually.

    No action is necessary if you receive a pool toggle alert.
 Each alert includes the state that the pool was toggled to, the time it occurred, and which user made the change.

+## Limitations for advanced security events alerts
+{: #limitations-advanced-security-events}

+Alerts are not sent for each individual event.
+Instead, they are triggered only when there is a spike in traffic that crosses a certain threshold.

+This threshold is automatically calculated using the [Z-score](https://en.wikipedia.org/wiki/Standard_score){: external}, and it cannot be manually configured.

 ## Configuring alert policies in the console